jayphd/jayphd.github.io/tracking.md

 layout: page
 title: ""
 ---
 This MATLAB package extracts depp cloud systems (CSs) from gridded IR images of a geostationary satellite.
-The tracking is based on the overlap technique (Williams and Houze, 1987) where the continuity of CSs is decided according to the overlapped areas between two frames.
+The tracking is based on the overlap technique (Williams and Houze, 1987), where the continuity of CSs is decided according to the overlapped areas between two frames.

-Tracking code and the tracked CSs dataset is available on my Github repository: <br>
+The tracking code and the tracked CSs dataset are available on my Github repository: <br>
 <a href="https://github.com/jayphd/Track_MCSs/"> https://github.com/jayphd/Track_MCSs/ </a>

 1. For the INSAT-3D/3DR raw data, use Grid_data.m for geolocating and gridding the data.